StarRocks/starrocks/docs/reference/System_variable.md

   Used for MySQL client compatibility.
 No practical usage.

+* enable_strict_type (v3.1 and later)

+  Whether to allow implicit conversions for all compound predicates and for all expressions in the WHERE clause.
+Default value: `false`.

 * force_streaming_aggregate

   Used to control whether the aggregation node enables streaming aggregation for computing.
 The default value is false, meaning the feature is not enabled.